RenatoVassallo/MIDAS/README.md

 pip install ipykernel jupyter nbclient nbconvert nbformat
 ```

-Optional ML extras:

-If `xgboost` or `shap` are unavailable, the notebooks fall back automatically
+If `xgboost` or `shap` are unavailable, the ML helpers fall back automatically to
-to scikit-learn boosted trees and permutation importance.
+scikit-learn boosted trees and permutation importance.

 ## References

+- Ghysels, Santa-Clara and Valkanov (2004), *The MIDAS touch: mixed data sampling regressions*
-- Andreou, Ghysels, and Kourtellos (2010), *Regression Models with Mixed Sampling Frequencies*
+- Andreou, Ghysels and Kourtellos (2010), *Regression models with mixed sampling frequencies*
+- Mariano and Murasawa (2003), *A new coincident index of business cycles*
+- Giannone, Reichlin and Small (2008), *Nowcasting: the real-time informational content of macroeconomic data*
+- Banbura and Modugno (2014), *Maximum likelihood estimation of factor models on data sets with arbitrary pattern of missing data*
+- Babii, Ghysels and Striaukas (2022), *Machine learning time series regressions with an application to nowcasting*, JBES
-- Foroni, Marcellino, and Schumacher (2015), *U-MIDAS: MIDAS Regressions with Unrestricted Lag Polynomials*
+- Foroni, Marcellino and Schumacher (2015), *U-MIDAS: MIDAS regressions with unrestricted lag polynomials*
-- Ghysels, Kvedaras, and Zemlys (2016), *Mixed Frequency Data Sampling Regression Models: The R Package midasr*
+- Diebold and Mariano (1995); Harvey, Leybourne and Newbold (1997), *Tests of equal predictive accuracy*